na-na-hi/renget/archive/chrprompt2.md

 >Firstly, don't call me fluffy.
 I have a mane.
 I don't need to brush it or anything, although it does build up heat like crazy.
 Occasionally I have to shake off the heat, and I can't do it around Vileplume or Bellossom unless I want to burn them.
 Q3: Considering your team has two grass-types on it, do you think you're going to need to be more careful to avoid friendly fire now?
 >We never really had issues with friendly fire before unless Enny was hitting me with his disarming voices.
 Even now, most of my attacks force me to rush in while Vileplume and Bellossom keep their distance and shoot off their powders.
+Q4: Favourite eeveelution?
+Before and after getting isekai'd (if that changed your opinion, and maybe why)?

 ###Vileplume
 Q1: How long have you and Bellossom been doing guild work?
 Would you consider yourselves experienced?